BatFramework/batFramework/README.md

 # batFramework

-batFramework is a Python game framework built using Pygame, designed to simplify game development by providing entities, scenes, a scene manager, and various utilities.
+batFramework is a Python game framework built using Pygame, designed to simplify game development.

 ## Purpose and Overview
 The primary objective of batFramework is to streamline game development.
 It is mainly designed to program small 2D games